libriscv/libriscv/binaries/barebones/README.md

 It activates a non-standard system call implementation made for these tiny binaries.
 Perhaps one day it will be usable for sandboxed C++ program execution.

 Have a look at `libc/heap.hpp` for the syscall numbers and calling.

+## Minimal build

+A minimal build with MINIMAL and LTO enabled yields a 4792b binary that uses 28kB memory.